PHYS486-S22/PHYS486-S22/WeeklyReportTemplates/WeekOne_Template.md

 That's all for this week!
 -----
 > We'll add a section in Week Two where you can describe your preferences for project one topics, and indicate if you will be working with a partner.
 I'll distribute more info about the topics soon, but do use this week to talk to anyone you are thinking about working with on Project One!
+>
+> PS.
+This report template was modified from a generic weekly report template at [https://github.com/LucasVandroux/template-weekly-report/blob/master/template-weekly-report-EN.md](https://github.com/LucasVandroux/template-weekly-report/blob/master/template-weekly-report-EN.md).
+Remember, it is ok to lean on other resources, we just need to cite them!